j-corp-25/DSA_PREP-Interview/Sep4/code.md

 ```

-The function above would be a n^2 example because there are two loops and each loop would be O(n) and having two would mean n * n equalling n^2
+The function above would be a O(n) example because there are two loops and each loop would be O(n) and having two would mean 2n which simplifies to n removing the constant.